tendermint/tendermint/spec/abci++/abci++_basic_concepts.md

-This stands on Tendermint's critical path: if the Application takes a long time executing the block, the default value of *TimeoutPropose* might not be sufficient to accommodate the long block execution time and non-proposer nodes might time out and prevote `nil`, thus starting a further round unnecessarily.
+This stands on Tendermint's critical path: if the Application takes a long time executing the block, the default value of *TimeoutPropose* might not be sufficient to accommodate the long block execution time and non-proposer nodes might time out and prevote `nil`.
+The proposal, in this case, will probably be rejected and a new round will be necessary.

 The Application is the best suited to provide a value for *TimeoutPropose* so that the block execution time upon `PrepareProposal` fits well in the propose